 This is yet another symbol derived from Edward IV, the first king from the House of York.
-Unlike the Lion of England, the white lion of Mortimer does not wear a crown.
-Its shield shows the sun circling a white rose.
-The white rose was the symbol of the House of York and survives today as a symbol of Yorkshire and as part of the Tudor Rose, the floral emblem of England.
+Unlike the Lion of England, the White Lion of Mortimer does not wear a crown.
+Its shield shows the sun circling a white rose, the symbol of the House of York that survives today as a symbol of Yorkshire, and, as part of the Tudor Rose, the floral emblem of England.

 The White Greyhound of Richmond

 Though the hound has long been associated with royalty and hunting, the so-called sport of kings.
 The reason for its inclusion in the Queen’s Beasts is its association with the House of Lancaster and Henry VII.
-When Henry VII became King of England in 1485 he used the greyhound to impress his royal lineage and descent from the House of Lancaster.
+When Henry VII became King of England in 1485 he used the greyhound to affirm his royal lineage and descent from the House of Lancaster.
 Henry VI (1421-71) had granted this symbol to Henry VII’s father, Edmund Tudor, and it represented agility and athleticism.
-The greyhound holds a shield bearing a crowned Tudor rose, made up of the red and white roses of the houses of York and Lancaster representing the joining of the two dynasties.
+The greyhound holds a shield bearing a crowned Tudor rose, made up of the red and white roses of the houses of York and Lancaster that represented the union of the two dynasties.

 Read part II of The Queen’s Beasts in the Journal for an overview of the remaining coins from the series.